 Education Analytics Board

 Education Analytics Board members serve two-year terms and provide strategic guidance and oversight to the organization.
-Current members of the Board include Deb Lindsey, Robert Meyer, David Steele, and Norman Webb.
+Current members of the Board include Deb Lindsey, Rob Meyer, David Steele, John Cronin, and William Clune.

 Deb Lindsey is the former Director of Assessment at the Wyoming Department of Education.
 In this position, Deb was responsible for large-scale assessment for the state of Wyoming, including testing required under NCLB as well as state-required assessments of writing and ACT+ series in high school grades, and collaborating with other divisions on school accountability measures.
 Prior to that, she served as the Director of Research and Assessment for Milwaukee Public Schools where she directed student assessment, research, program evaluation, school improvement planning, professional development, and the district’s data warehouse.
 Deb retired from public service in October of 2016, and she now resides with her husband in beautiful colonial México.